sjoerdvankreel/firefly-synth-2/static/Manual.md

 ### Last tweaked
 Shows the name of the last tweaked parameter as well as a textbox that allows for precise-editing that parameters value.

-### Graph plots
-Shows a plot of the last tweaked module.<br/>
-For example this can be an oscilloscope, filter frequency response, waveshaper response or others, depending on the module being shown.

 # Modules

 All modules are contained within the Main tab.<br/>